-It is conventional wisdom that a property with more than 100 years remaining is worth approximately the equivalent as a freehold.
-Where an further 90 years added to all but the shortest lease, the property will be worth the same as a freehold for many years ahead.
+It is conventional wisdom that a property with over 100 years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an further 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years in the future.

 | Lender | Requirement |